Your dishwasher will make noise when off due to the drain pump running all the time, and this happens when the anti-flood device is activated.

 Do you know what happens when an accident happens in your home?
 The liability is passed to you.

-To avoid this, you should work with an insured contractor.
+To avoid this, work with an insured contractor.